 - Preheat oven to 400° convection or 425° regular.
 Prepare a baking sheet with parchment paper, a silicon mat, or a light coat of PAM cooking spray.

-- Use 2 cups of self-rising flour or combine 2 cups AP flour, 1 tablespoon baking powder, and ½ teaspoon salt.
+- Use 2 cups of self-rising flour, or make your own by combining 2 cups of all-purpose flour, 1 tablespoon of baking powder, and ½ teaspoon of salt.

-- Add 1 ¼ cups of nonfat yogurt.
-Fold in until all the dry ingredients are incorporated.
-If you use Greek yogurt, you may need a tablespoon or so of milk or more yogurt.
+- Add 1¼ cups of nonfat yogurt.
+Mix just until all the dry ingredients are incorporated—do not overmix.
+If you're using Greek yogurt, you may need to loosen the dough with 1 to 2 tablespoons of milk or additional yogurt.

 Recipe Notes